地点：Zoom ID: 681 2577 3481 Password：155023

 About the speaker

 Dunfield is a professor of mathematics at the University of Illinois at Urbana–Champaign.
 He obtained his Ph.D. from the University of Chicago in 1999.
-He then was a Benjamin Peirce Assistant Professor at Harvard University (1999–2003) and an associate professor at the California Institute of Technology (2003–2007), after which he moved to U. Illinois, where he was promoted to professor in 2018.
+He then was a Benjamin Peirce Assistant Professor at Harvard University (1999–2003) and an associate professor at the California Institute of Technology (2003–2007).
+After that, he moved to U. Illinois, where he was promoted to professor in 2018.